seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Week 1
 I was tasked by my lecturer to do certian thing.
 To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.

-Even though this first week I have been busy with another project(TIP)
+Even though this first week I have been busy with another project(TIP), I

 AI intergration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyNjUwMTc1NCwtMTY2OTMyMzQwNywtND
-Q4MjU0MDQ3LC05NzkyMjI1NzcsLTg4MzY0MDEsLTE0NzE3MDAy
-NTUsLTY1ODY0OTU1MiwtMjAwNTY3NTM4MSwtMTk0ODU2ODI0OC
-w0NjM5NzQ0LDU3NDkzMTU0Miw1NzE4MTUzNzddfQ==
+eyJoaXN0b3J5IjpbMjAwMTE3ODg1MywxMzI2NTAxNzU0LC0xNj
+Y5MzIzNDA3LC00NDgyNTQwNDcsLTk3OTIyMjU3NywtODgzNjQw
+MSwtMTQ3MTcwMDI1NSwtNjU4NjQ5NTUyLC0yMDA1Njc1MzgxLC
+0xOTQ4NTY4MjQ4LDQ2Mzk3NDQsNTc0OTMxNTQyLDU3MTgxNTM3
+N119
 -->